NekoSaiKou/Histopathologic-Cancer-Detection/README.md

     Recall:     94.5%
     Accuracy:   96.4%

-Model performance on validation set:
+Model performance on testing set:

     Precision:  No record
     Recall:     No record